creativecreatorormaybenot/logo/README.md

 ## Showcase

-I also created a little showcase of this method, which you can [watch here](https://twitter.com/creativemaybeno/status/1231998986086645761?s=20).
+I also created a little showcase of this method, which you can [watch here](https://twitter.com/creativemaybeno/status/1231998986086645761?s=20) or directly [on YouTube](https://youtu.be/AzXazch8AaI).

 ### Sources